What We’re Doing Now

 The rate change also includes consolidating the State’s transmission charge, or TCOS, with the current energy charge.

-Beginning Feb.
-1, the City is also increasing the Power Cost Adjustment, or PCA.
+On Feb.
+1 and June 1, the City increased the Power Cost Adjustment, or PCA.

-Customers will incur an increase of $0.0135 per kilowatt hour, resulting in a new PCA of $0.0175 per kilowatt hour through September.
-The average customer uses 949 kilowatt hours per month and will experience a $12.82 increase on their monthly bill.
+Starting June 1, Customers will incur an increase of $0.00625 per kilowatt hour, resulting in a new PCA of $0.02375 per kilowatt hour.
+The average customer uses 949 kilowatt hours per month and will experience a $5.93 increase on their monthly bill.
+During the summer, the average use increases to 1,600 kilowatt, resulting in an increase to $10 on their monthly bill.